alperkan1/JSGENERALQUESTIONGAME/README.md

 </details>

 ### v.
 404 Page
--The 404 page is a error page where it wil re direct the user back to the game.
+-The 404 page is a error page where it will redirect the user back to the game.

 <details><summary>404 Page</summary>
 <img src="documents/pageimages/404.JPG">